 Be patient with yourself.
 People come in all different sizes and shapes, and this diversity contributes to the beauty of life.
 It’s acceptable to want to look better in your underwear, but let altering your body composition be driven mostly by your desire to get healthier.

-Final Tips to Help You Feel Great on Your New Fitness Path
+Bonus Tips to Help You Feel Great on Your New Fitness Path

 Weight loss takes time, so rather than rushing to meet deadlines, one must concentrate on creating long-lasting adjustments.